The Voice Within: Critical reception

 Upon its release, "The Voice Within" received generally favorable reviews from music critics.
 Chuck Taylor of Billboard praised the "breathtaking and organically flowing" melody, noting that "Aguilera delivers what is perhaps her most assured vocal yet, punching through the clouds and taking her place as a fist-shaking member of the heavenly choir."
 Taylor also highlighted that the track "is an inspired recording and a showcase for all that this artist can accomplish when she lets the voice precede that offputting image."
 Josh Kun from Spin labelled it a "swoony Celine-for-teens ballad".
 Sal Cinquemani for Slant Magazine gave the song a very positive review, naming it an "inspirational" ballad and praised her powerful vocals.
 CD Universe also praised Aguilera's "rich, throaty style" vocals on the track and compared the song to works by Mariah Carey.
 Sputnikmusic's critic Amanda Murray commented that the song is "tacky" yet "powerful all the same".
 Rachel McRady of Wetpaint complimented the song's inspiration melody, declaring that it "basically reduces us to tears every time we hear it".
+Jason Scott from PopDust called it a "sweeping power-ballad" and praised its inspirational message.

 Accolades

 Commercial performance

 On November 29, 2003, "The Voice Within" made it chart debut on the US Billboard Hot 100 chart at number 62, becoming the week's "Hot Shot Debut".
 On the chart issue dated December 6, 2003, the single jumped to number 57.
 During the following week, the song rose to number 46.
 In its fourth week charting, it charted at number 36.
 Finally, it reached its peak at number 33 on January 10, 2004.
 The song became Aguilera's eleventh top-forty hit on the chart, and remained on the Hot 100 for a total of 16 weeks.
-It also charted at number 11 on the Pop Songs chart, number 16 on the Adult Contemporary chart, and number 33 on the Adult Pop Songs chart.
+It also charted at number 11 on the Mainstream Top 40 chart, number 16 on the Adult Contemporary chart, and number 33 on the Adult Top 40 chart.
 The song reached number ten on the Canadian Hot 100 chart.
 Throughout Europe, "The Voice Within" achieved moderate success on charts, reaching the top ten on many of them.
 It was also a top-ten song in Australia, peaking at number eight in the country, making the fifth single from the album to reach the top-ten.
 In Switzerland, "The Voice Within" was Stripped's highest charting-single along with the lead-single "Dirrty", peaking at number three.